m00wl/nixfiles/hosts/slnix/README.md

 `slnix` follows the generic bootstrap process for Raspberry Pi systems that was described before.

+Note: It might be wise to upgrade the bootloader from time to time ([example](https://github.com/NixOS/nixpkgs/issues/162435)).

 ## `slnix` v0.2

 `slnix` is now a Raspberry Pi 3 Model B+ connected to an external hard drive for storage.